LibreOffice: Configure it Right

 Install some useful fonts

 6. Install some useful fonts, in order to improve the compatibility with documents from Microsoft Office.
-Namely a package containing some old Microsoft fonts and two modern Google-made free replacement fonts.
+Namely some old Microsoft fonts, two modern Google-made free replacement fonts and the modern Aptos fonts from Microsoft.
+Like this:

 a.
 Launch a terminal window (this is how to launch a terminal window).